 The Slot Duration sub-subfield indicates the duration of time slots of equal duration within the RAW.
 The Slot Duration sub-subfield is of length 7 bits and the unit is in TU.

-The Slot Assignment sub-subfield indicates the assignment of slots to STAs based on their location in the TIM element.
-Noffset is indicated in the Slot Assignment sub-subfield and the two least significant bytes of the FCS field of the Beacon frame is used for the Noffset.
-The procedure of slot assignment is discussed in 9.19.4a.3 (Slot assignment procedure in RAW).
+The Number of Slots subfield is 8-bit unsigned integer and indicates the number of time slots (NRAW) in the RAW.

 The Cross Slot Boundary sub-subfield is a binary bit and indicates whether STAs are allowed to transmit